 fish_indent - indenter and prettifier¶

 fish_indent [OPTIONS] [FILE ...]

-fish_indent reads commands from standard input or the given filenames and outputs them to standard output or a specified file (if
+fish_indent is used to indent a piece of fish code. fish_indent reads commands from standard input or the given filenames and outputs them to standard output or a specified file (if

 -w is given).

 Indents a specified file and immediately writes to that file.

 Do not indent commands; only reformat to one job per line.

 - -c or --check

 Do not indent, only return 0 if the code is already indented as fish_indent would, the number of failed files otherwise.
 Also print the failed filenames if not reading from standard input.

 - -v or --version